Be prepared: Biden transition team at work amid limbo

 The transition can be a frenzied process even under normal circumstances.

 In the meantime, an odd political limbo has taken told.
-The Biden team is moving forward but can’t tackle all that needs to be accomplished; President Donald Trump continues to claim without evidence that the election is being stolen from him.
+The Biden can’t tackle all that needs to be accomplished while President Donald Trump continues to claim without evidence that the election is being stolen from him.

 It’s at least somewhat reminiscent of the 2000 presidential race and that year’s post-election legal fight over the recount in Florida.
 After more than a month, the dispute between Republican George W. Bush and Democrat Al Gore was decided by the Supreme Court — truncating the transition period to just 39 days before the January 2001 inauguration.